Assistant Professor

 Critical Theory

 “Watsuji Tetsurō’s ‘Climate’ and its Kyoto School Critics,” in Philosophy East and West 74.4.
-October 2024 (Forthcoming).
+October 2024.

 “Artistic Production and the Making of the Artist: Applying Nishida Kitarō to Discussions of Authorship,” in Philosophy East and West 68.2.
 April 2018.